SiloCityLabs/blog/content/post/2019/2019-05-30-home-server-setup.md

 ## Software Raid

-I don&#8217;t want to spend too much on this setup so software raid we go.
+I don't want to spend too much on this setup so software raid we go.
 I use Raid 5 for its redundancy but increase capacity.
 I will talk about what I did to get this quickly setup.
 Depending on your drive count and size this can take anywhere from 2 hours to 24 hours.
 You can read more about the setup I used [here][8].

 ## File Share